elixir-cloud-aai/TESK/documentation/local_ftp.md

 127.0.0.1 ftp
 ```
 so that both cwl-tes and TESK see the local FTP at the same address.
-- You need an `.netrc` file.
+- You need a `.netrc` file.
 ```
 machine ftp
 login tesk
-password <tesk-password>g
+password <tesk-password>
 ```
 It needs to be readable only to the owner
 ```
 chmod 600 ~/.netrc
 ```
 - Finally, you can run a workflow:
-As a first step clone the following workspace from git - https://github.com/uniqueg/cwl-example-workflows.git.
+A good workflow to test your setup is: https://github.com/uniqueg/cwl-example-workflows.git.
+which you need to clone

 Then run the following command:
 ```